 My Pump is Making a Loud Grinding Noise

-A loud grinding or screeching noise is indicative of a motor with bad bearings.
-Bearings go bad over time due to wear and tear.
+Motors producing a loud grinding or screeching noise usually have bad bearings.
+Bearings go bad over time due to wear, tear, and water intrusion.

 A loud pump will eventually stop working completely, so order a replacement sooner rather than later to avoid down time.